flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 * By providing _abstractions_ for those resources
 * And _systems for communicating_ between those resources
 * Within an _environment_
-* So that programmers can focus on writing business logic
+* So that programmers can focus on writing the business logic that's specific to their product

 I'll elaborate on each of these points by exploring them in relation to Rails and to the ultimate framework: the operating system.
 Briefly: